bgillesp/shamir/README.md

 ## To do

-- (/) unit tests and test coverage framework
+- (/) unit tests and test coverage framework (!!!!!)
   - tests for CLI
   - tests for adapters
   - use test vector framework
-- Propogate nested shares to CLI
-- CLI option for random share numbers (specify number of digits)
-- CLI option for datatype
-- Add functions to combine compatible nested shares
-- Any additional data types?
-Hex, binary, ...
-- (/) proper packaging of binaries
 - readme
 - license
+- specify file for source of randomness (?)
+- default separator for prefixes: '.' (?)
+- bug: extend with empty string
+- (/) proper packaging of binaries
+- (X) Propogate nested shares to CLI
+- (X) CLI option for random share numbers (specify number of digits)
-- (?) group thresholds
+- (X) group thresholds
+- (X) Add functions to combine compatible nested shares
 - (X) dependency
 - (X) file input for mnemonics
 - (X) support for specified polynomial coefficients